AntonioND/libugba/docs/limitations.rst

 6. Interrupts can't be implemented as they are on the GBA.

    - VBLANK: It works mostly as expected.
 Just make sure that you call the function SWI_VBlankIntrWait() in your main game loop.
+Also, note that a PC has a lot more computing power than the GBA.
+Most likely an unoptimized game loop will be able to run at 60 FPS on PC no matter what you do, but it may be slower on a real GBA.

    - HBLANK: This one is very different on PC.
 On GBA, the HBLANK interrupt happens whenever a scanline is drawn on the screen, and it can be used to